Ciaran Winters

-Anthony Ciaran Winters (born May 29, 2001) is an American professional soccer player who plays as a midfielder.
+Anthony Ciaran Winters (born May 29, 2001) is an American professional soccer player who plays as a midfielder for Tulsa Athletic.

 Club career

 Born in Tulsa, Oklahoma, Winters began his career with Tulsa Soccer Club, where his coach was future FC Tulsa head coach Michael Nsien.
 He soon moved to the youth academy of Sporting Kansas City before moving back to his hometown and signing an academy contract with USL Championship side FC Tulsa on December 27, 2019.
 The amateur deal meant that Winters was able to retain his NCAA eligibility for college soccer.

 On January 12, 2021, Winters signed a professional contract with FC Tulsa, becoming the first academy-to-professional player in club history.
-He then made his senior debut for the club on April 24, 2021 in their opening match against OKC Energy, coming on as a late substitute during the 3–1 victory.
+He then made his senior debut for the club on April 24, 2021, in their opening match against OKC Energy, coming on as a late substitute during the 3–1 victory.

 On April 6, 2022, Winters signed with USL League One club Northern Colorado Hailstorm on a season-long loan ahead of their inaugural season.
 He was recalled by Tulsa on May 28, 2022, without having made a league appearance for Northern Colorado during his loan spell, appearing only for the club on two occasions in the Lamar Hunt U.S. Open Cup.
 He was released by Tulsa following the 2022 season.

+In 2023, Winters played with Tulsa Athletic during their UPSL season and appeared for the club in the Lamar Hunt US Open Cup against his former side Kansas City.